samueljmello/github-custom-deployment-protection-demo/README.md

 1. Change the repository remote to your created repository from step #1 using the following command (replace `<remote-url>` with your own):<br/> `git remote set-url origin <remote-url>`

 All pushes will now be sent to your repository for any changes you make.
+This will not trigger the workflow, as it's manual.

 ---